 Develop a strategy for changing the situation.
 Articulate actions you will take over the next year to address the problem.

 For step two, Kotter (2012) suggests building a small team or coalition within the district to develop the plans set forth by the visioning efforts.
 This small group of educators, department chairs, and administration should meet weekly to create clear lines of communication, shared understanding of the MTSS and UDL frameworks, and relationship building necessary for robust implementation of the UDL curriculum and instructional design.
 Building credibility and developing common knowledge will lead to step three, creating a vision and strategy.
 Developing a clear plan, shared understanding of the levers at play, and goals for implementing MTSS and UDL will help identify appropriate resources and strategies for success, as well as inappropriate activities and clutter that can derail the efforts.
 A schedule of completed goals will be defined with the plan and vision outlined by the coalition.
 The informational details are communicated often, and a transformational vision’s status quo culture will take many hours of collective effort.
-Further, coalition members will need to model the behavior they expect to observe during instruction and lesson development, typically called leadership by example (Kotter, 2012).
+Further, coalition members must model the behavior they expect to observe during instruction and lesson development, typically called leadership by example (Kotter, 2012).

 Leading to step four, as core elements of professional development and growth needed to support district initiatives, Short and Hirsch (2020) recommend teachers continuously assess practices and beliefs on scaffolding instruction, always maintaining high expectations for students.
 Further, the administration can model and promote active learning for students and staff by developing a professional learning network that delivers the curriculum through high-quality instruction (Short & Hirsch, 2020).
 Finally, if the organization moves in the same direction, Kotter (2012) recommends enlisting all educators and support personnel to rally around the change effort, further empowering everyone for organizational change demands.
 Professionally developing all staff in the district across various learning opportunities, including focused graduate course work, book discussion groups, informal instructional communities, and modeling at faculty meetings (and more) eliminates barriers (step five) to implementing the MTSS and UDL frameworks.
-For instance, with a focus on incorporating rich-technology use and connecting academic standards in a district-wide implementation of UDL frameworks, ample, tiered opportunities within lessons and the curriculum will empower all staff.
+For instance, with a focus on incorporating rich technology use and connecting academic standards in a district-wide implementation of UDL frameworks, ample, tiered opportunities within lessons and the curriculum will empower all staff.

 Toward the end of Kotter’s (2012) process for leading a change effort, leaders and staff must identify, acknowledge, and actively sit with small wins in step six.
 Leaders must set aside faculty meeting time, informal in-person and digital communications, and many additional opportunities to connect with staff, appreciate, and celebrate the implementation efforts alongside the academic improvements of students targeted for support and implementation of MTSS.
 Through school committee meetings and messages to the community, the district administration should highlight the significant efforts undertaken and the successes as they occur.
 Recognizing the steps to motivate and maintain a proper pace toward intended goals will be necessary for the successful and long-term adoption of MTSS and UDL frameworks.